 Fold the mini chocolate chips into the batter.

 Scoop the muffin batter into the muffin pan.
-I like to use cupcake liners.
+I like to use muffin liners.
+Sprinkle the muffin batter with coarse sugar and a few extra chocolate chips.

 Bake muffins for 10 minutes at 425° for 5 minutes.
 Reduce heat to 375° and bake for an additional 16-18 minutes.